Moroccan Apple Beef Stew

 - Brown beef in batches, adding additional oil as necessary.
 Remove beef with a slotted spoon.

-- Add onion to same pan; cook and stir 6-8 minutes or until tender.
+- Add onion to same pan; cook and stir until tender, 6-8 minutes.
 Add garlic; cook 1 minute longer.
 Stir in tomato sauce, broth, dried plums and honey.
 Return beef to pan; bring to a boil.
 Reduce heat; simmer, covered, 1-1/2 hours.

-- Add apples; cook, covered, 30-45 minutes longer or until beef and apples are tender.
+- Add apples; cook, covered, until beef and apples are tender, 30-45 minutes longer.
 Skim fat.
 If desired, serve stew with rice.
-Yield: 8 servings (2 quarts).

 This was really good.
 It smelled amazing while it was cooking.
 Both my kids (even the picky one) asked for seconds!
 The prunes (dried plums) completely disintegrated into the sauce, so there were no issues with "What is this black thing?"